2fast2fourier/cheesefist/README.md

 To disable testing altogether, use `test: false` or `test: null`.

 ####Short Definition
-If you use a string instead of a full request object, it will default to simple `GET` test:
+If you use a string instead of a full request object, it will default to a simple `GET` test:

 `'/status'` becomes:
 ```